Who can apply for an Australia Awards Fellowship?

 If my application has been unsuccessful, can I be provided with information as to why?

-Due to the high volume of applications received, the Department does not provide individual feedback on why an application was unsuccessful.
+Due to the high volume of applications received, the department does not provide individual feedback on why an application was unsuccessful.

 Can Fellows travel to Australia more than once to undertake the Fellowship?

 No. Fellowship activities must be concluded within the one visit to Australia.
-DFAT does not currently fund multiple trips to Australia for the same Fellow to undertake activities at several times throughout the year.
+DFAT does not currently fund multiple trips to Australia for the same Fellow to undertake activities several times throughout the year.

 Can Fellows be nominated for more than one Fellowship in a single Round?

 A Fellow may be nominated for more than one Fellowship.
 However, in case where a Fellow has been nominated in multiple successful applications, the Australian Host Organisations should provide the Fellowships Secretariat the name of the Fellow and the relevant Fellowships application ID.
 In such cases, Australian Host Organisations may be asked to select the most relevant program for the Fellow’s participation.

 Can a former Fellow (alumni) be nominated in a new Fellowship?